 “With a municipal network of 500 km of optical fibre, free WiFi routed via street lighting, and sensors to monitor air quality, parking spaces, and even waste bins, Barcelona has been at the cutting edge of testing the internet of things,” trumpets the Financial Times.
 Barcelona is one of Europe’s Smart Cities.

-Smart Cities use technology to improve urban management, making everyday life easier and better for the people that live and work there, while optimizing the use of natural resources to minimize their environmental footprint.
+Smart Cities use technology to improve urban management, making everyday life easier and better for the people that live and work there, while optimising the use of natural resources to minimise their environmental footprint.

 Solutions in focus

 Energy automation systems monitor and control energy consumption in homes and buildings, matching energy use to occupancy.